pantheon-systems/documentation/source/content/git-resolve-merge-conflicts.md

 ## Manually Resolve Conflicts

-Steps to reslove merge conflicts vary by the type of conflict, such as delete/modify conflicts, content conflicts, and multidev conflicts.
-Read the sections below for more information.
+Steps to reslove merge conflicts vary by the type of conflict.
+Refer to the sections below for more information on resolving delete/modify conflicts, content conflicts, or Multidev conflicts.

-### Resolve delete/modify Conflicts
+### Resolve Delete/Modify Conflicts

 A delete/modify conflict occurs when one commit deletes a file and another modifies it.
 To resolve such a conflict from the terminal, use the following commands in sequence.
 Start by identifying the file that is generating a delete error.